betaflight/betaflight.com/docs/wiki/guides/current/SoftSerial.md

 # SoftSerial

-Softserial provides a means to add another 'virtual' UART on MPU's with a limited number of pinned-out true UART ports.
+Softserial provides a means to add another 'virtual' UART on MCU's with a limited number of pinned-out true UART ports, eg F411's.

 When using Softserial, keep in mind that: